 • a conceptual design and manufacturing drawings and schemes of components, sub-assemblies, circuits and other relevant similar elements

 • descriptions and explanations necessary for the understanding of said drawings and schemes and the operation of the product

-• a list of the harmonised standards applied in full or in part, and where those harmonised standards have not been applied, descriptions of the solutions adopted to meet the essential requirements of the Regulations including a list of other relevant technical specifications applied
+• a list of the designated standards applied in full or in part, and where those designated standards have not been applied, descriptions of the solutions adopted to meet the essential requirements of the Regulations including a list of other relevant technical specifications applied

 • a copy of the UK declaration of conformity